mmdriscoll/FSVPy/README.md

 This package is designed to locate and characterize fluorescent streaks in microscope images for flow velocimetry applications.
-All of the features are demonstrated in the included jupyter notebook fsvpy_tutorial (make sure to download the example images).
+All of the features are demonstrated in the included jupyter notebook [fsvpy_tutorial] (https://github.com/mmdriscoll/FSVPy/blob/main/fsvpy_tutorial.ipynb)

 # Installation